Minister for Immigration and Ethnic Affairs v Wu Shan Liang

 MIEA v Wu Shan Liang is a decision of the High Court of Australia.

 It is an important case in Australian Administrative Law, particularly for the court's discussion of the 'proper role of a reviewing court' when examining decisions made by the executive.

-According to LawCite, Guo has been cited the seventh most times of any High Court decision.
+According to LawCite, Guo has been cited the fourth most times of any High Court decision.

 Facts

 Wu Shan Liang and the other respondents to the appeal were nationals of the People's Republic of China.
 They had arrived by boat at Christmas Island in 1992 in a group of 68 Chinese nationals.
 All of the group were detained in Port Hedland.
 Some of the group were granted refugee visas, others abandoned their claims and returned to China.

 Some of the nationals persisted in their claims.
 Their claims for refugee status were rejected by ministerial delegate.
 They then appealed to the Federal Court.
 Wilcox J rejected their appeals, finding that error had not been shown on the part of any of the delegates involved in the respondent's cases.

 On appeal to the Full Federal Court, Sheppard, Lee and Carr JJ sided for the visa applicants; finding that the delegates had applied the wrong legal test.
 After analyzing the delegate's written reasons about the applicants having a 'well founded fear of persecution', they concluded that the delegate had incorrectly applied the 'balance of probabilities' test; instead of the 'real chance' test.

 The Minister then obtained special leave at the High Court.